 It’s a horse race, for sure.
 It started this morning with the announcement that Laura was about to go on her support drop with Daniel.
 She made it back about 11:30, no problem.
-Mickey has been working on her mini-meal – for fifteenn guests – for the past couple of days.
-At noon she served […]

 We’re proud of our senior programs and how they have changed the lives of seniors who have lost vision and the people who love them.
 We’re excited about how those programs continue to grow – from the residential Seniors in Charge (twice a year), to four support groups (one in Spanish), to ever-expanding opportunities to provide outreach services.